 As previously mentioned, vitamin k2 is one of the two main forms of the fat-soluble nutrient known as Vitamin K. Also scientifically known as menaquinone, Vitamin K2 is further divided into subtypes classified as MK-4 through MK-13.
 It should be noted that the subtypes MK-4 and MK-7 are the most important of all the subtypes to human beings.

-Vitamin K2 is usually found in animal based and fermented foods as well as in your gut bacteria.
+Vitamin K2 is usually found in animal based and fermented foods as well as is produced by your gut bacteria.
 Vitamin K1 on the other hand is naturally found in dark leafy green vegetables and is also the main dietary source of vitamin K (16).

 - Natto – A traditional Japanese dish made from soybeans fermented with Bacillus natto.
 Natto has the highest amount of this nutrient, especially the MK-7 subtype.